Skip to main content

 Why Use Visual Aids in the ESL classroom?

 Many ELLs have a more robust understanding of the subject matter than their existing English language proficiency might reflect.
-The use of visual aids and multimedia can build ELLs’ self-confidence by helping them absorb the content and become interactive in the classroom.
+The use of visual aids and multimedia can build self-confidence for English language learners by helping them absorb the content and become interactive in the classroom.

-According to a study published in English Language Teaching, the use of visual aids decreases ELLs’ fears of giving wrong answers to questions and encourages them to engage more during lessons.
-When ELLs feel more confident in the classroom, they are more likely to participate in the tasks and absorb the new content effectively.
+The use of visual aids may decrease ELLs’ fears of giving wrong answers to questions and encourage them to engage more during lessons.
+When students feel more confident in the classroom, they are more likely to participate in the tasks and absorb the new content effectively.

 What Is a Visual Aid?

 A visual aid is anything that students can look at to help them comprehend and remember content.
-Anchor charts, physical gestures, document cameras, digital or printed images, and illustrated vocabulary cards are excellent visual aids that ELLs can use for reference while learning English.
+Examples of excellent visual aids that ELLs can use for reference while learning English include:

-Other visual aids might be text-based.
+Other visual aids might use text.
 For example, closed captioning is an excellent method of enhancing student learning.
-According to Educause reports on a 2017 study, utilizing closed captioning when showing video content improved student learning not only for ELLs but also for students with and without learning disabilities.
+Utilizing closed captioning when showing video content improves student learning not only for ELLs but also for students with and without learning disabilities.

 Voice typing and translation tools are also examples of text-based visual aids that help teach ELLs.
 Many voice-to-text applications exist to help students who might be confident in their vocabulary but still struggle with spelling and writing in English.
 When ELLs participate in regular content area courses, translation tools might also be beneficial for quickly grasping unfamiliar concepts.

-While teacher-created visual aids can help students express themselves, The Kennedy Center suggests allowing students to create their own visual aids.
-Incorporating artistic expression into ESL lessons can help ELLs develop deeper understandings of vocabulary across subjects.
+While teacher-created visual aids can help students express themselves, students can also create their own visual aids, individually or in groups.
+Incorporating student-led and collaborative learning as well as artistic expression into ESL lessons can help ELLs develop a deeper understanding of vocabulary across subjects.
 Activities such as drawing, performing and “picto-spelling” can not only aid in student comprehension but also give students a more accessible outlet for demonstrating their understanding.

 ELLs can benefit from a host of self-created visual aids to recall and transfer knowledge.
 Graphic organizers, sentence frames and self-illustrated vocabulary cards are helpful tools students can develop themselves.
 Each of these allows students to tap into existing knowledge banks to solidify old lessons and comprehend new information.

-The Teaching Channel suggests utilizing color-coding in both teacher and student-generated materials to help with quick recall.
+Research suggests utilizing color-coding in both teacher and student-generated materials can help with quick recall.
 For example, teachers can utilize color-coding to identify similar types of items or ideas in anchor charts.
 Students can then use these same color codes when creating sentence frames and graphic organizers.
 Consistent color-coding allows students to identify commonalities and build confidence as they quickly identify unfamiliar words and concepts.

 Technology Is Your ESL Friend

-Modern ESL educators have a host of new and exciting digital tools to aid in visual techniques.
-Edutopia has compiled a helpful list of online resources for ESL education.
-They list everything from ESL video apps to learning software and digital databases.
+Modern ESL educators have a host of new and exciting digital tools to assist with visual techniques.
+Numerous online resources exist to aid teachers in technology integration for ESL education.
+Everything from ESL video apps to learning software, digital databases and a plethora of new educational technology (edtech) tools driven by generative AI can vastly enhance blended and active learning environments for ELL students.
 ESL teachers might find it beneficial to identify new additions for their proverbial teaching toolbelts.

 Visual aids are an essential part of any ESL teacher’s toolkit.
-Through teacher-generated and student-created visuals, ELLs can improve their English language proficiency in four domains: reading, writing, speaking, and listening.
-Both high-tech and low-tech aids can accelerate students’ language learning and academic performance.
+Through teacher-generated and student-created visuals, ELLs can improve English language proficiency in four domains: Reading, writing, speaking and listening.
+Both high-tech and low-tech aids can accelerate students’ language learning and academic performance, preparing them to succeed in school and beyond.

-Learn more about Southeastern Oklahoma State University’s online Master of Education in Curriculum & Instruction – English as a Second Language (ESL) program.
+Learn more about Southeastern’s online M.Ed. in Curriculum & Instruction – ESL program.

 Request More Information